by

 That is why Paul could confidently say, “The Lord will rescue me from every evil deed.”
 Nothing, whether man or demon, could successfully destroy Paul.
 Even when they killed him, the Lord delivered him “safely to His heavenly kingdom.”
 Upon death, Paul was ushered into glory (Philippians 1:23).
 That is true security in hard times.
 This leads Paul to the final verse quoted above: “to Him be the glory forever and ever.
 Amen” (2 Timothy 4:18).

-Doxology was Paul’s way of responding to all aspects of salvation, no matter how dire his earthly circumstance were.
+Doxology was Paul’s way of responding to all aspects of salvation, no matter how dire his earthly circumstances were.
 If he thought about election—doxology.
 If he thought about forgiveness—doxology.
 If he thought about being rescued from this evil age—doxology.
 If he thought about eternal life—doxology.

 A Day of Doxology